BeyondBug/Writeups/Lun4RCTF/OSINT/a_place_forgotten_writeup/A_Place_Forgotten_Writeup.md

 ## 3. Reading the Sign

-A second photograph/reference image makes the sign easier to inspect.
+A photograph/reference image makes the sign easier to inspect.

 The visible Russian/Kazakh text identifies the institution as a museum of the history of mining and smelting in **Zhezdy**, named after **Maken Toregeldin**.